-Hardy Pediatric Dentistry and Orthodontics provides state-of-the-art dental care to the Erie, Colorado community.
-Laser dentistry has been around since the 1990’s and has continued to be perfected overtime.
-Laser therapy has been seen to offer better clinical results with shorter treatment times and lessens discomfort and prevents the need for more invasive types of therapy.
+Hardy Pediatric Dentistry & Orthodontics provides state-of-the-art dental care to the Erie, Colorado community.
+Laser dentistry has been around since the 1990s and has continued to be perfected overtime.
+Laser therapy has been seen to offer better clinical results with shorter treatment times.
+It lessens discomfort and prevents the need for more invasive types of therapy.
 Our laser tissue treatment is extremely versatile and can be used to:

 - Treat hot/cold sensitivity by sealing the tubules at the root of the tooth

 - Find subsurface cavities that elude x-rays and traditional probing tools

 - Disinfect the cavity of a tooth prior to filling

 - Recontour gum and bone tissue to expose healthier tooth structure, establishing a stronger foundational tooth restoration placement (crown lengthening)